| |

 xoxo ~Sue

-Cranberry Vodka Slush combines cranberry juice and vodka with frozen orange juice, frozen lemonade, red jello, and sugared cranberries.
+Cranberry Vodka Slush combines cranberry juice and vodka with orange juice, frozen lemonade, red jello, and sugared cranberries.
 This simple recipe will brighten up your holiday gatherings, and your guests will be begging for the recipe!
 Cheers!

-4.63 from 16 votes
+4.50 from 20 votes

 Print Pin Rate